ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/smart-pointers.md

   - single ownership
   - useful for recursive types or large data that you don't want on the stack.

+    Use cases:
+    - You have a type whose size can't be known at compile time, and you want to use a value of that type in a context that requires an exact size.
+    - You want to transfer ownership of a large value efficiently, ensuring that only the pointer is moved and the data itself isn't duplicated.
+    - You want to own a value, and you care only that it's a type that implements a particular trait rather than being of a specific type.

 2. `Rc<T>` (*Reference Counted*)
   - enables multiple ownership of data via reference counting;
   - used in single-threaded scenarios.